Marketing Optimization

 1. Choose the Right eCommerce Platform

 As eCommerce marketing strategies have grown, so too have the platforms on which brands can build and launch their Ecommerce site.
 On one hand, eCommerce platforms have made incredible advancements in an extremely short period of time, which bodes well for companies looking to get started.
-The flip side is that there can be a lot of information to process, making it difficult for companies to actually choose the eCommerce technology that best suits their needs.
+The flip side is that there can be a lot of information to process, making it difficult for companies to choose the eCommerce technology that best suits their needs.

 Nobody can help you pick the correct eCommerce platform because you know your business best.
 But some things to consider are responsiveness, scalability, usability, and, most importantly, how much you'll be able to customize and mold the technology to do what you need it to.